devleaks/storyrevealerjs/README-yaml.md

 | text             | Regular text                 |                                      |
 | quote            | Quoted text                  |                                      |

 ##### Text Content Type to Element HTML Mapping

-Each text content element is mapped to an HTML element.
+Each text content element is directly mapped to an HTML element.

-The mapped element can contain additional classes separated by dots.
+The mapped element may contain additional classes separated by dots.

-If content-type `title` is mapped to `h1.left` the generated HTML will be
+If Storyrevealer content-type `title` is mapped to HTML element `h1.left`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 title: Hello